dedelala/cv/cv.md

 #### Achievements

-* Invited to present a Go/DevOps talk at REA Group
+* Technical Lead on a Future Makers project, mentoring a team of graduates.
+* Presented a talk to DevOps Girls and again on request to REA Group, implementing `curl` with Go, from scratch to release in ten minutes.
-* Invited to deliver a guest lecture explaining devops to masters students
+* Invited to deliver a guest lecture explaining DevOps to masters students.
 * Delivered a 2 hour workshop on Go SAM API Gateways to an AWS programming meetup, and internally to MYOB.
-* Winner of three consecutive hackdays and counting
+* Winner of three consecutive hackdays.

 #### Responsibilities

-* Design and operation of AWS automation fleet
+* Design and operation of a distributed automation fleet.
-* Owners of source control and artifact management
+* Owner of source control and artifact management.
-* Provisioning AWS accounts
+* Provisioner of AWS accounts.
-* Coaching repo and CI/CD patterns
+* Coach of repo and CI/CD patterns.

 ### IT Consultant